How to write your first service level agreement (with tips from Slack, Amazon, and Google)

 Define the type of service up top.
 This section will help to get both you and your customers on the same page around the type of service you’re providing.
 It will also provide an estimated performance level, which is usually given in the form of a percentage (like 99.5% uptime).

 Next, tell the customer how you will monitor performance and where they can view the monitoring information.
 If your customers use a lot of third-party apps in addition to yours, it can be difficult for them to pinpoint where the exact issue is if one of the apps goes down.
-Think about the last time AWS had an outage—tons of websites were down.
+In 2020 when AWS had an outage—tons of websites were down.
 Having a status page for your app and telling your customers where to view it will help them quickly see when there is a problem.

 Now, tell your customers what to do in case of any problems.
 Is your app experiencing an outage?
 Give them an email address, a help-desk phone number, a shared Slack channel, or a contact form where they can get more information.
 Once the problem is resolved, you’ll be able to tell them before the status bar on your monitoring site changes.
 Remember, the key to happy customers is great communication.